Estimated reading time: 5 minutes

-There should be a section that clarifies what each party needs to do to terminate the agreement, the amount of time required to give notice, and how that notice is to be delivered to the other party.
+A section should clarify what each party needs to do to terminate the agreement, the time required to give notice, and how that notice will be delivered to the other party.

 5. Relationship Between the Parties

-This section stipulates the relationship between the contractor and the organization and clarifies that the contractor is not an employee and is not eligible for benefits, such as health insurance, paid vacation, or any other benefit that employees receive.
+This section stipulates the relationship between the contractor and the organization and clarifies that the contractor is not an employee and is not eligible for benefits, such as health insurance, paid vacation, or any other benefits employees receive.